spryker/spryker-docs/docs/pbc/all/shopping-list-and-wishlist/202212.0/marketplace/install-and-upgrade/install-the-marketplace-wishlist-prices-glue-api.md

 ---
-title: "Glue API: Prices + Marketplace Wishlist feature integration"
+title: "Install the Marketplace Wishlist + Prices Glue API"
 description: This document describes how to integrate the Prices + Marketplace Wishlist Glue API feature into a Spryker project.
 template: feature-integration-guide-template
 related: